 The I/O sub-system's power supply connection, running at nominally 1.8V to 3.3V.
 Connect all VDDI pins to this supply.
-The VDDI supply is used to define the interface logic level used to communicate with the host, so must be sufficiently well regulated to ensure reliable high speed comms.
+The VDDI supply is used to define the interface logic level used to communicate with the host, so it must be sufficiently well regulated to ensure reliable high speed comms.
 Each VDDI pin must have a 100nF ceramic capacitor within 2mm, bypassing to GND with a short low inductance PCB trace.
-If the VDDA and VDDI supplies are separate, an additional single bulk ceramic, tantalum or electrolytic capacitor of ≥ 1uF is required on the VDDI supply.
-Under most conditions it is OK to share this supply with VDDA, in which case route VDDI as a separate net and use a star point connection to VDDA to help to isolate noise on the two domains4.
-CMOS I/O pins should never exceed the limitations stated in Table 9.1-1 (Vpc and Vpa) during power up, operation or power down.
+If the VDDA and VDDI supplies are separate, an additional single bulk ceramic, tantalum or electrolytic capacitor of \geq 1uF is required on the VDDI supply.
+Under most conditions it is OK to share this supply with VDDA, in which case route VDDI as a separate net and use a star point connection to VDDA to help to isolate noise on the two domains3.
+CMOS I/O pins should never exceed the limitations stated in Table 10.1-1 (Vpc and Vpa) during power up, operation or power down.

+These pins have special layout considerations.
 See Appendix A.1.1 Layout and Routing Considerations for VDDA tracks for further details.